reneenoble/codess-penpal-sample/README.md

 > 1. Create a folder called static
 > 2. In static create a file called style.css
 > 3. copy the contents of my style.css file to yours
-> 4. I've made a few changes to the index.html file, change yours to match mine.
+> 4. I've made a few changes to the index.html file (and stored them in pretty-index.html), update your index.html file to match my pretty-index.html
 > 5. Finally you just need the typewritter image.
 Download typewriter.jpg from my static folder, and add it to your static folder.